 Deputy Police Chief

 This is a managerial position involving responsibility for the operations of all police activities within a region of responsibility including personnel, purchasing, record keeping and property management.
 The Deputy Police Chief is responsible for directing the department.
-His or her work is performed under the general supervision of the Director of Infrastructure Protection and Police.
+His or her work is performed under the general supervision of the Chief of Police.
 Supervision is exercised over the work of all subordinate police department personnel.

 The Police Assistant provides administrative support to the CSXT Police Department.
 Incumbents in this title manage calendars, emails, and phone calls; coordinate all technical and administrative support; make travel arrangements, schedule meetings, conferences, training, etc.; and coordinate with vendors on meeting space, catering, and hotel rooms.
 In addition, they prepare materials and presentations for meetings and summary reports, spreadsheets and graphs.
 The Police Assistant monitors the department budget reports, reviews expense reports and appropriate documentation, and processes invoices for payment.